JPLOpenSource/fprime-sw-Rel1.0/COSMOS/README.md

 To use the tool, run the run\_cosmosgen.sh script from the command line with the directory for the Topology XML file as the only argument.
 In order to update the Cheetah templates used when generating the COSMOS configuration files, there is a script in Autocoders/src/utils/cosmos/templates called compile\_templates.sh that takes no arguments.

-##4.
-The Classes
+## 4. The Classes

 Classes within the tool are broken down into lowest-level model and writer classes that represent the command and telemetry data and that do the actual file writing, mid-level parser and generator classes that create and utilize the model and writer classes, and one highest-level cosmosgen.py class that instantiates the parser and generator classes.
-All cheetah templates are found in the Autocoders/utils/cosmos/templates directory and all Ruby scripts are found in the COSMOS/lib directory
+All cheetah templates are found in the Autocoders/utils/cosmos/templates directory and all Ruby scripts are found in the COSMOS/lib directory.

 ### 4.1 The Python Autocoder